Camp Beauregard

-Camp Beauregard is a U.S. Army installation located northeast of Pineville, Louisiana, primarily in Rapides Parish, but also extending northward into Grant Parish.
+Camp Beauregard is a Louisiana National Guard installation located northeast of Pineville, Louisiana, primarily in Rapides Parish, but also extending northward into Grant Parish.
 It is operated and owned by the Louisiana National Guard as one of their main training areas.

 The current base covers 12500 acre and is home to many different units and elements of the Louisiana Army National Guard.
-The camp was named for Louisiana native and Confederate General Pierre Gustave Toutant Beauregard.
-Camp Beauregard is one of ten U.S. Army installations named for former Confederate Generals.
+The camp was originally named for Louisiana native and Confederate General Pierre Gustave Toutant Beauregard.
+Camp Beauregard was one of ten U.S. Army installations named for former Confederate Generals.

+Inspired by the work of the Federal Naming Commission, the Louisiana National Guard began the process of soliciting potential replacement names for Camp Beauregard from the general public in September 2022 even though the State of Louisiana was not legally required to do so.
+In March 2023, a list of six names were sent to Louisiana Army National Guard Adjutant General, Major General Keith Waddell, for his consideration.
+The Louisiana Army National Guard announced in April 2023 that the military installation would be renamed Louisiana National Guard Training Center Pineville later that year.
+The name change occurred in October 2023.
+This change was reversed by order of Governor Jeff Landry in July, 2025.